UK Centre for Ecology & Hydrology (GB)

-FluViSat is a proof-of-concept study leveraging recent scientific advances in hydrology, to explore the potential use of satellite-collected video imagery to provide accurate and timely quantification of water movements and river flows for the benefit of water management globally.
-The study is being led by UK Centre for Ecology and Hydrology, in partnership with the Luxembourg-based company, RSS-Hydro, and the Queensland Government, Australia.
+FluViSat is a proof-of-concept study that demonstrates the potential of satellite-collected video imagery to provide accurate and timely quantification of water movements and river flows for the benefit of water management globally.
+The study is being led by the UK Centre for Ecology and Hydrology, in partnership with the Luxembourg-based company, RSS-Hydro, and the Queensland Government, Australia.

 According to the OECD, floods affect 250 million people and cause 40 billion USD in losses on an annual basis.
-In addition, the demand for water is continually growing, placing severe stress on water availability.
-Freshwater management requires quantitative observations of how much water is flowing through and is being stored within river catchments, and yet in many cases our water monitoring capabilities fall short of requirements.
+In addition, the demand for water for people, industry and agriculture is continually growing, placing severe stress on water availability.
+Freshwater management requires quantitative observations of how much water is flowing through and is being stored within river catchments, and yet across much of the world, water monitoring capabilities fall short of requirements.

 Previous efforts to determine river discharge from Earth Observation (EO) data have largely been based on the determination of water surface height and extent alone, and lacked the critical parameter of flow speed.
-Two recent advances have provided a potential step-change in our ability to observe freshwater flows from space.
-The first is the availability of satellite networks, such as the SkySat constellation operated by Planet that combine very high-resolution video imagery with frequent revisit times.
-The second is the development of proven non-contact methods for digital video-based ‘surface velocimetry’ methods for streamflow determination.
-Surface velocimetry techniques work on the principle that by tracking the movement of visible features on the water’s surface through the frame of digital video files, one can detect and quantify the movement of flowing water.
+Two recent advances are leveraged by the FluViSat project to bring a step change to satellite based river flow observation capabilities.
+The first is the availability of large satellite networks, such as the SkySat constellation operated by Planet Labs that combine very high-resolution imagery with frequent revisit times.
+The second is the development of digital video-based ‘surface velocimetry’ methods for streamflow determination.
+Surface-velocimetry techniques work by tracking the movement of visible features on the water’s surface through the frame of digital video files, in order to quantify the movement of flowing water.

 The primary customers for this innovation are water resource managers, environmental regulators, and those involved risk and disaster mitigation and management.
 However, the successful proof of concept can also be beneficial to the re-insurance community, hydro-meteorological systems modellers, as well the EO data service providers.